MFR6340/theenglishextension.org/resources/swiss education system.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1019220571" rel="nofollow">Buy on Orell Füssli</a>

 ## Consulting
-If you are in central Switzerland and feel you need personalized help in finding the right school for your child, XXX may be able to help.
+If you are in central Switzerland and feel you need personalized help in finding the right school for your child, Stefanie Busse can help.
 Consult her website at xxx for more information about her services and fees.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUzODk1NDU2LDM5OTU4NDU5NSw2NTI3OD
+eyJoaXN0b3J5IjpbLTE4MzMwNTI1MzgsMzk5NTg0NTk1LDY1Mj
-AzNjEsNTE1NzYyNDMsLTIwMDAxNzcyNzksMTc3OTUwMzY0OSwt
+c4MDM2MSw1MTU3NjI0MywtMjAwMDE3NzI3OSwxNzc5NTAzNjQ5
-MTA1NTEyNjA0LC0xOTA4Nzg5NjQ5LC0xMTgxMTA3MTUzLDEwMj
+LC0xMDU1MTI2MDQsLTE5MDg3ODk2NDksLTExODExMDcxNTMsMT
-UzNDU1NjQsMTQ1NTk5MjM3NCwtMTk1NjA4MjE5OF19
+AyNTM0NTU2NCwxNDU1OTkyMzc0LC0xOTU2MDgyMTk4XX0=
 -->